|Nutrition Facts (per serving)|

 Drain the broccoli thoroughly in a colander in the sink, shaking it to remove most of the water.

-Then heat the olive oil in a large skillet over medium heat and cook the garlic for 1 minute until it is fragrant.
+Heat the olive oil in a large skillet over medium heat and cook the garlic for 1 minute until it is fragrant.

 Add the drained broccoli to the skillet with the garlic and oil and cook for 3 to 5 minutes, stirring frequently, until the broccoli is glazed and tender.